pocketpy/pocketpy/docs/unity/bindings.md

 }
 ```

-This is easy to understand, right?
+This is easy to understand.
 Let's see another example, `__mul__`, it is used to implement the `*` operator in Python.
 `Vector2` object in C# can be multiplied with a `float` object in Python.
 The following code shows this usage.